 Talk to them, strike up a non-business conversation with them.
 It could involve just about anything, such as the weather, sports, a movie, pets, etc.

 Non-business conversation puts your customer at ease and gets them talking.

 The more they talk to you, the more they will open up to you, opening the door for more sales opportunities.

 Or, you can keep it simple.
-For starters, get to know you customers by name, than address them by name.
+For starters, get to know your customers by name, then address them by name.